Z-Inspection®: A process to assess trustworthy AI

 We have reached a major milestone!

-After 4.5 years of applied research work, we produced a full report containing the lessons we have learned and a list of practical suggestions on
+After 5 years of applied research work, we produced two full reports containing the lessons we have learned and a list of practical suggestions:

 Cite as: arXiv:2206.09887 [cs.CY]. [v2] Tue, 28 Jun 2022 14:23:47 UTC (465 KB)